-The Office of Planning is responsible for the review of development applications such as rezonings, special use permits, comprehensive plan amendments, zoning approvals and zoning appeals and variances.
+The Planning Office is responsible for the review of development applications such as rezonings, special use permits, comprehensive plan amendments, zoning approvals and zoning appeals and variances.
 The office also acts as staff to the Planning Commission, Board of Zoning Appeals, Historical Commission, Agricultural and Forestal Districts Advisory Committee, Architectural Review Board and the Trails and Blueways Council.
-The Planning Office has three divisions: Long Range Planning, Current Planning and Zoning Administration and a partnership in Community Development.
+The Planning Office has three divisions: Long Range Planning, Current Planning and Zoning Administration and a partnership with Community Development.

 The Planning Office is located in the Development Services Building at 5 County Complex Court, Suite 210, Prince William, VA 22192-9201.